eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 User approval SHALL be implemented in all use cases.

-However,  User Approval has some limitations that MAY make it insufficiently effective in preventing Relying Parties from over-asking, as described below:
+However,  User Approval has some limitations that may make it insufficiently effective in preventing Relying Parties from over-asking, as described below: